 So I had this great idea to write a separate review for every short story every written by the master of short stories (or short fictions as they’re often called, for reasons that will become apparent), Jorge Luis Borges.
 I’m not sure how great this great idea is, but I’ll get started anyway.

-I’m going to move chronologically, using the order in the Collected Fictions, from the first book ‘A Universal History of Iniquity’ (1935) right through to ‘Shakespeare’s Memory (1983).
+I’m going to move chronologically, using the order in the Collected Fictions, which I reviewed here, from the first book ‘A Universal History of Iniquity’ (1935) right through to ‘Shakespeare’s Memory (1983).
 That means that the first story to review is The Cruel Redeemer Lazarus Morell.
 It’s not my favourite story by any means, but it does introduce quite a few typical Borges elements, so perhaps it’s not a bad place to start.

 A quick note of warning: in reviewing these stories, I’m going to talk about the endings.
 It’s pretty much unavoidable with a short story, especially as some of Borges’s fictions are only a few pages long.
 I hope that people will be more forgiving of having the ending of such short pieces spoilt than they would be if I gave away the ending of a 500-page novel.
 That said, if you’re desperate not to know the ending, look away now.
 So here we go.